ProfileCreator/ProfileCreator/README.md

 ProfileCreator requires macOS 10.12 or newer.

 # Development

-The ProfileCreator app is not currently under active development.
-All are welcome to contribute to it, however the original developer has moved on from the project.
-As such, any feature enhancements and/or bug fixes to the app itself are stalled.
+## Getting started
+In order to develop for ProfileCreator, the following pieces of software are required
+- Xcode 14
+- macOS 12.0 or higher

+In addition to those pieces of software you will also need to clone [ProfilePayloads](https://github.com/ProfileCreator/ProfilePayloads) alongside the ProfileCreator repository (The repositories must be adjacent to each other).

+## Compiling
+In order to compile ProfileCreator, please navigate to where the XCode Project file is located and run the following command

+`xcodebuild -project ProfileCreator.xcodeproj -scheme ProfileCreator -configuration Debug`

+This will compile the application and output the result in the DerivedData path as set by your XCode preferences.

-However, the [ProfileManifests](https://github.com/ProfileCreator/ProfileManifests) project which supplies ProfileCreator with its payloads is very much active!
+In addition, please take a look at the [ProfileManifests](https://github.com/ProfileCreator/ProfileManifests) project which supplies ProfileCreator with its payloads is very much active!

 # Have Questions?
 Consult [the wiki](https://github.com/ProfileCreator/ProfileCreator/wiki).
 Join the conversion over in the #profilecreator channel in the [MacAdmins Slack](https://www.macadmins.org/).